 But for the price of one print advert I can make you a YouTube video that remains online, on your website, and on you Facebook page indefinitely.
 I’ll optimise it for searches and broadcast the link repeatedly in my social media accounts.

-For a single payment (starting at just £199) you'll receive an infomercial that can be used repeatedly in several ways.
-If you don't like the sound of my voice I can arrange for male or female narration with most English speaking accents.
+For a single payment you’ll receive an infomercial that can be used repeatedly in several ways.
+If you don’t like the sound of my voice I can arrange for male or female narration with most English speaking accents.

-Contact me now and let's see how we can harness the power of aviation video marketing.
+Contact us now and let’s see how we can harness the power of aviation video marketing.